 A recurring invoice is simply a repeating invoice used to bill for recurrent services and/or products.
 Recurring invoices are often sent automatically at fixed intervals, either before or after the services have been rendered.
+They are essentially the same invoice with a new invoice number sent out at regular intervals.
+Businesses use them to save time generating invoices.

 The invoice should include all of the services/products provided and give the customer an insight into the ongoing work.
 Recurring invoices provide the customer with some reassurances regarding the continuation of the work and allow them to see what is happening in detail.